 Patients can have psoriasis on almost any place in the body, sometimes in places that the patient may be embarrassed to share with their physician.
 By being able to inform the physician of any concern you have, you're going to be able to receive good treatment for your psoriasis.

 We have wonderful therapies.
-Even if psoriasis is on almost every little part of the body, we can now clear patients' skin essentially back to normal.
+Even if psoriasis is on almost every little part of the body, we can now clear a patient’s skin essentially back to normal.

 Acne doesn’t stop with the teenage years.
 In many patients acne can continue well into adulthood.
 Acne in adulthood is treated in some ways similarly to teenage acne with topical medications.
 In more severe cases, it can be treated with oral medications as well.
 Women can have adult onset hormonal acne, and that has its own set of treatments.